What is the W-8BEN-E Form

 Foreign entities wanting to submit the W-8BEN-E form have a few options:

-Most often, global payroll providers make for the most effective choice when businesses expanding internationally due to the relative level of automation.
+Most often, global payroll providers make for the most effective choice when businesses expand internationally due to the relative level of automation.

 Want to simplify managing contractor forms?

-Expanding your business across borders isnโt easy, but what is?
-The W-8BEN-E form – it doesnโt need to be complicated.
+Expanding your business across borders isn’t easy, but what is?
+The W-8BEN-E form – as it can be simplified with the right tools.

-Whether itโs onboarding new employees, contractors, or foreign entities, working with a global payment provider helps business owners ensure compliance when moving across borders.
+Whether it’s onboarding new employees, contractors, or foreign entities, working with a global payment provider helps business owners stay compliant when moving across borders.

-Payoneer Workforce Management provides you with the tools to easily pay international contractors.
+Payoneer Workforce Management provides you with the guidance and the tools to seamlessly pay international contractors.

 FAQs